mrball47/fin321/hedging-project/stage1-decisions.md

   * Balance downside protection with hedging costs (minimizing upfront cash requirements and option premiums, or avoiding unnecessary strain the firm's balance sheets and credit lines).
   * Establish a framework for evaluating future international receivables and mitigating currency risk across the firm.

-We are currently evaluating three hedging strategies:
+We are currently evaluating three strategies:

 * **Forward Contracts:** Lock in a guaranteed exchange rate today (currently quoted at 1.0935).